Miguel de Unamuno: Drama

 Unamuno's dramatic production presents a philosophical progression.

-Questions such as individual spirituality, faith as a "vital lie", and the problem of a double personality were at the center of La esfinge (The Sphinx) (1898), and La verdad (Truth), (1899).
+Questions such as individual spirituality, faith as a "vital lie", and the problem of a double personality were at the center of La esfinge (The Sphinx) (1898), and La verdad (Truth) (1899).

 In 1934, he wrote El hermano Juan o El mundo es teatro (Brother Juan or The World is a Theatre).

 Unamuno's theatre is schematic; he did away with artifice and focused only on the conflicts and passions that affect the characters.
 This austerity was influenced by classical Greek theatre.
 What mattered to him was the presentation of the drama going on inside of the characters, because he understood the novel as a way of gaining knowledge about life.

-By symbolizing passion and creating a theatre austere both in word and presentation, Unamuno's theatre opened the way for the renaissance of Spanish theatre undertaken by Ramón del Valle-Inclán, Azorín, and Federico García Lorca.